 Will You Be Allowed to Make Any Changes?

-If you are signing a long term contract, you should always ask whether you will be able to make any changes.
+When signing a long term contract, always ask whether you will be able to make any changes.
 Simple changes like repainting the interior will probably not be a problem.
 Most landlords are fine with neutral colors as long as you agree to repaint before you leave.

 Sometimes a house for rent comes with a garden, you may wish to make some changes here.
 Whether you are allowed to or not is a decision your landlord will have to make.
 Plus, it may be that you’ll have a gardener who comes to the property to maintain it anyway.
 The best thing to do here is to make a plan of what you would like to do.
 Then present it to the landlord so they decide whether to let you go ahead or not.